 Clean and simple is usually Design Rule #1.
-But that doesn’t mean you can’t build beauty with the right combination of several special details.
+But that doesn’t mean you can’t build something beautiful with the right combination of several special details.
 This adorable apron features: an empire waist, pretty piping accents, a double layer skirt, bouncy poms, and a unique oval pocket.
 Making it extraordinary is our use of the Monkey Wrench fabric collection by master designer, Tula Pink.
 It’s full of colorful motif mischief.

 We’ve included detailed instructions and photos to take you every step of the way through the apron’s construction.
 And, as always, we include links to full step-by-step tutorials for any specialty techniques, such as gathering, piping, even the diagonal point corners that finish the main skirt.